rainymoon911/edx-xblock-codebrowser/README.md

     cd /var/www/.ssh

-    touch config(the git config file which used to switch users of gitlab)
+    touch config(the git config file which used to switch users of gitlab and use the proper private key)

 install woboq codebrowser
 ======